-Tokyo is made up of districts each with their own distinctive flavor and atmosphere: Asakusa is the old town area with Senso-ji, the city's oldest temple at its heart; a chance to experience a little of what Tokyo was like before the economic miracle of the 1970s and 80s.
-The Ginza in the very center of the city is a shopper's paradise with endless boutiques and department stores interspersed with some of the city's finest restaurants and European style cafes; Shibuya is Tokyo at its most fun and youthful, attracting a lively mix of students and young professionals to its bars, restaurants, manga shops and all night clubs.
+Tokyo is made up of various districts, each with its own distinctive flavor and atmosphere.
+Asakusa is the old town area, which boasts it's oldest and most beautiful temple, Senso-ji, in the heart of the town.
+Exploration here offers a chance to experience a glimpse into what Tokyo used to be like, prior to the economic miracle of the 1970's and 80's.
+The Ginza, nestled in the very center of the city, is a true shopper's paradise.
+With countless boutiques and department stores interspersed between some of the city's finest restaurants and European style cafes, the hustle and bustle is invigorating.
+Shibuya, is a taste of Tokyo's most fun and youthful spirit.
+Attracting a lively mix of students and young professionals to its bars, restaurants, manga shops and night clubs, the area is always buzzing.

 Today, you will be taking the direct express train to Matsumoto, which leaves from Tokyo's Shinjuku Station (the world’s busiest with nearly 3 million passengers a day passing through the ticket barriers!).
 Journey time is in the region of 2 hours and 30 minutes, as the train takes you out through the suburbs of Tokyo, before you reach the open countryside with paddy fields, rivers, lakes and of course, the steep-sided peaks of the Japanese Alps.
 You will be provided with Limited Express Ordinary tickets for this journey.
 If the weather is clear, be sure to keep an eye out for Mount Fuji from the left hand windows of the train, as you travel through Tokyo's outer suburbs.